Navigating difficult times with grit, glimmers and hope

 How are you doing at the moment?
 No, really, how are you doing?
 Are you finding yourself getting impatient with your children, your work colleagues, and the world around you?
 Are you struggling to sleep well and feeling a sense of lethargy in your body and a fogginess in your brain?

+There are many factors that cause us stress, which are out of our control: Increased fuel prices, higher interest rates, accelerating power costs (and shortages) as well as the flow-on effect of increasing costs of food.
+Natural disasters are becoming pretty regular occurrences.
 Schools are struggling deeply with staff shortages, challenges with difficult (and stressed) students, and unhappy and overworked teachers and educators.
-Wages have stalled while the cost of living has escalated.
-Rentals are harder to find and more folks are facing homelessness, particularly those impacted by the east coast floods.
-Things are still really tough on so many levels out there.
+For many, wages have stalled while the cost of living has escalated.
+Rentals are harder to find and more folks are facing homelessness.

 Our children pick up on these increased stressors from their parents and teachers, and some kids more than others.
-Rather than just struggling along as best you can feeling overwhelmed, it can be helpful to try to actively view this challenging time as a learning opportunity for life for your whole family.
+Rather than just struggling along as best you can feeling overwhelmed, it can be helpful to try to actively view challenging times as a learning opportunity for life for your whole family.

 So how can we model for our children the ability to deal with hard times and challenges that are outside of our control?